Drennan98/Heritage-Housing-Issues/README.md

 interpret patterns, relationships and trends.

-## User Story 9 - Business Requirements
+## User Story 9 - Business Requirements (BR1, BR2)

--
+- As a Client, I want to ensure that the Business Requirements set out are met and that the features implemented to meet these Business Requirements work correctly.

 ##  User Story 10 - Deployment

--
+- As a Software Developer, I must deploy the site to Heroku and make sure it deploys without any errors.

 # Hypothesis and how to validate